-You are cordially invited to attend the 2018 annual meeting of shareholders of Zumiez Inc., a Washington corporation.
-Zumiez Inc. and its whollyowned subsidiaries is also referred to as "Zumiez," "we," "our," "us," "its" and the "Company."
-The meeting will be held on Wednesday, June 6, 2018 at 8:30 a.m.
+You are cordially invited to attend the 2024 annual meeting of shareholders of Zumiez Inc., a Washington corporation.
+Zumiez Inc. and its wholly-owned subsidiaries is also referred to as "Zumiez," "we," "our," "us," "its" and the "Company."
+The meeting will be held on Wednesday, June 5, 2024 at 8:00 a.m.
 (Pacific Time) at our headquarters located at 4001 204th Street SW, Lynnwood, Washington 98036 for the following purposes:

-- 1. To elect three directors to hold office until our 2021 annual meeting of shareholders; - 2.
-To consider and act upon a proposal to ratify the selection of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending February 2, 2019 ("fiscal 2018"); and - 3.
+- 1. To elect three directors to hold office until our 2027 annual meeting of shareholders; - 2.
+To hold an advisory, non-binding, vote on executive compensation; - 3.
+To consider and act upon a proposal to ratify the selection of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending February 1, 2025 ("fiscal 2024"); and - 4.
 To conduct any other business properly brought before the meeting.